is-the-bench-arch-safe

 Going for that arched-back look isn’t just about showing off your flexibility.

-As we’ve seen, It gives you a bit of an edge by shortening the distance you need to move the barbell, and guess what?
+As we’ve seen, it gives you a bit of an edge by shortening the distance you need to move the barbell, and guess what?

 It also cranks up the work your chest muscles do.